petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

 Before saving the configuration, click the _Test Configuration_ button to ensure that Liferay can connect with the Hugging Face Inference API and that the settings it's using are in harmony.

+## Using the Hugging Face Inference Endpoints

+TODO